pettertho/home-assistant.io/source/_docs/z-wave/device-specific.markdown

 </div>

+### Razberry Board with Hass.io

+If you are using hass.io on a Raspberry Pi please note that the `/boot/`-folder is located in a FAT32-partition on the SD-card and will not be accessible from a mac/linux machine.
+To access the folder from a mac with the SD-card connected:
+List disks:
+`$ diskutil list`

+Find the Microsoft Reserved partition on SD card, `diskXsY (e.g. disk2s1)`

+Create a mountable area:
+`$ mkdir /fat_mount`

+Mount the disk to that area:
+`$ mount -t msdos /dev/diskXsY /fat_mount`

+Edit the config.txt and add `dtoverlay=pi3-disable-bt` to the end of the file.

 ### Aeon Minimote

 Here's a handy configuration for the Aeon Labs Minimote that defines all possible button presses.
 Put it into `automation.yaml`.